vblancoOR/domp_recovery/README.md

     - alpha: for "cent", is the parameter alpha, for "ksum", alpha represent the percent of first observations that are accounted.
     - p: number of clusters to be computed.
     - time_limit: time_limit for solving the model
+    - relax: True if the LP is solved, False if the IP.

 ## Solve the model